What is differential geometry: curves and surfaces: Semisolutions

-Apply \ref{ex:principal-revolution:formula} to calculate Gauss curvature of $\Sigma_a$.
+Apply \ref{ex:principal-revolution:formula} to calculate Gauss curvature of~$\Sigma_a$.

 By \ref{ex:K=1}, small discs $\Delta_a$ in $\Sigma_a$ admit intrinsic isometry to a disc in a unit sphere.
-To show that $\Delta_a$ is not congruent to a sphericsl disc $\Delta_1$ for $a\ne 1$, show that its principle curvature is not 1 at some point.
+To show that $\Delta_a$ is not congruent to a spherical disc $\Delta_1$ for $a\ne 1$, show that its principal curvature is not 1 at some point.